-Identify flow route to TNW: RPW 1 flows into Altadena Lake approximately 2 miles from the subject site, which then immediately discharges to the Cahaba River..
+Identify flow route to TNW: RPW 2 flows into impoundment of RPW 1.
+RPW 1 flows from the dam to Altadena Lake approximately 2 miles from the subject site, which then immediately discharges to the Cahaba River..

 &lt;sup>4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.